airtower-luna/mod_gnutls/test/README.md

   configuration problem.

-* `hooks.py` [optional] -- Defines hook functions that modify or override the default behavior of runtest.py
+* `hooks.py` [optional] -- Defines hook functions that modify or override the default behavior of `runtest.py`.
+Please see the module documentation of [mgstest.hooks](./mgstest/hooks.py) for details.

 The [`runtest.py`](./runtest.py) program is used to start the required services send a request (or more) based on the files described